blankoworld/makefly/doc/README.md

   * THEME: Name of the theme you want to be used.
 All themes are available in **template** directory.
 Each theme have its own directory.
 For an example, "default" theme have its **template/default** directory.
   * FLAVOR: This name will be used to select a color from your theme (if exists)
   * BACKUPDIR: Name of directory where *backup* command will save all files.
+  * BACKUP\_FORMAT: Date format that would be used for the backup file.
+  * BACKUP\_PREFIX: prefix used for the backup file between the date and the filename.
+  * BACKUP\_SUFFIX: suffix used for the backup file between the filename and the extension.
   * SIDEBAR\_FILENAME: As described, name of sidebar file that would be used to create a sidebar.
 If you set it to "sidebar" for an example, you have to create a "sidebar.md" file into **special** directory in order to have this sidebar.
 Note that your theme should support sidebars!
   * SIDEBAR: If set to 1, so activate a sidebar on ${PROJECTNAME}.
 Note that your theme should support sidebars!
   * PUBLISH\_DESTINATION: Full address from where to send files in order to publish them.